East Bedfont, Hounslow

 The manor of East Bedfont was first recorded in the eleventh century and parts of St Mary’s church date from around 1150.
 In front of the church’s south porch are two ancient yew trees, which were trimmed into the shape of a pair of peacocks in 1704 (and restored to their original glory in 1990).
 Probably apocryphally, the topiary is said to represent two vain young women, possibly sisters, who used to show off their finery by the church gate, to the irritation of humbler worshippers.
 Thomas Hood wrote a long poem on the subject.

 Facing the green to the east of the church, Burlington House was built in 1791 for William Reed.
-This handsome, two-storey, five-bay house has since been divided into apartments.
+Shown in the photo above,* this handsome, five-bay house has since been divided into apartments.

 During the coaching era, East Bedfont lay at the midpoint on the second stage out of London, between Hounslow and Staines.
 In 1826 its inns, of which the Black Dog was the most notable, were described as “respectable and yielding good accommodation.”